clalarco/pads-cheatsheet/pads_std_plus/diffpairs.rst

 Set Diff Pair in schematics
 ----------------------------------------
 #.
 Select net
 #.
-In Properties, set the pair net in ‘diff pair’ field
+In Properties, set the pair net in 'diff pair' field

 Set diff pair in constraint manager:
 ----------------------------------------